-Requirement Description Details and expertise of the EAP who prepared the EMPr; Ms Melissa Mackay including curriculum vitae. of Cape Environmental Assessment Practitioners.
+Requirement Description Details and expertise of the EAP who prepared the EMPr; Ms Melissa Mackay including curriculum vitae. for Cape Environmental Assessment Practitioners.
 See Cover Page.
-Appendix 6.
+Appendix 4.
 A detailed description of the aspects of the activity that are Section 1 covered by the EMPr as identified by the project description.
 A map at an appropriate scale which superimposes the Appendix 1 proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that must be avoided, including buffers A description of the impact management objectives, Section 4 - Environmental including management statements, identifying the impacts Impacts & Mitigations and risks that need to be avoided, managed and mitigated Section 5 - Responsibilities as identified through the environmental impact assessment Section 6 - Pre-Construction process for all the phases of the development including - Design (i) Planning and design; Section 7 - Construction (ii) Pre-construction activities; Phase (iii) Construction activities; Section 8 - Operation Phase (iv) Rehabilitation of the environment after construction and where applicable post closure; and (v) Where relevant, operation activities.
-Coation 4 A description and identification of impact management outcomes required for the aspects contemplated above.
-Section 4 A description of the proposed impact management actions, Section 4 identifying the manner in which the impact management Section 6 objectives and outcomes contemplated above will be Section 7 achieved and must, where applicable include actions to - Section 8 (i) Avoid, modify, remedy control or stop any action, Scotteri s activity or process which causes pollution or environmental degradation; (ii) Comply with any prescribed environmental management standards or practises; (iii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable.
+A description and identification of impact management Section 4 outcomes required for the aspects contemplated above.
+A description of the proposed impact management actions, Section 4 identifying the manner in which the impact management Section 6 objectives and outcomes contemplated above will be Section 7 achieved and must, where applicable include actions to - Section 8 (i) Avoid, modify, remedy control or stop any action, activity or process which causes pollution or environmental degradation; (ii) Comply with any prescribed environmental management standards or practises;(iii) Comply with any applicable provisions of the Act (iii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable.
 The method of monitoring the implementation of the impact Section 9 management actions contemplated above.
-Section 11 The frequency of monitoring the implementation of the Section 9 impact management actions contemplated above.
+Section 11 The frequency of monitoring the implementation of the Section 9 impact management actions contemplated above. impaor management actions contemplated above.